-- Classroom observation by senior leaders; - Learning walks by the SENCOs and Senior Leadership Team - The assessment of progress made by intervention groups; - Regular scrutiny of books by the senior leadership team and subject leaders - Pupil discussions with class teachers when setting new IEP targets or reviewing existing targets; - Tracking pupil progress using assessment data. - Parent and pupil views through annual reviews of EHCPs. - Monitoring IEP targets, evaluating the impact of IEPs on pupils' progress; - Bi annual meetings between, TESS team, Headteacher and SENCO. - Meetings between the SENCO and Governor responsible for SEN (Rev'd Cath Gabriel); - SEND report to Governors and Directors.
+- Learning walks by the SENCOs and Senior Leadership Team - The assessment of progress made in intervention groups; - Regular scrutiny of books by the senior leadership team and subject leaders - Pupil discussions with class teachers when setting new IEP targets or reviewing existing targets; - Tracking pupil progress using assessment data. - Parent and pupil views through annual reviews of EHCPs. - Monitoring IEP targets, evaluating the impact of IEPs on pupils' progress; - Bi annual meetings between, Sycamore Send Support Service team, Executive Headteacher and SENCO. - Meetings between the SENCO and Governor responsible for SEN (Rev'd Cath Gabriel); - SEND report to Governors and Directors.